r4inr3aper/ulog-heritage-collective/README.md

 # 🌿 জিঞা — Heritage Collective

-This is the source code of the official website for **জিঞা — A Promise for Affinity**, a cultural initiative that aims to revive and promote Assamese heritage through traditional food, handloom, and literary works.
+This is the source code of the official website for **জিঞা — Stay like a Local, Travel like a Friend**, a cultural initiative that aims to revive and promote Assamese heritage through traditional food, handloom, and literary works.
 Built using **Next.js (App Router)** and **Tailwind CSS**, the website delivers a fast, responsive, and immersive experience.
 Deployed on **Vercel**.

 🌐 **Live Site:** [জিঞা-heritage-collective.vercel.app](https://জিঞা-heritage-collective.vercel.app)